NGnolep/SGG/README.md

 <br>

 ## About
 Tides of Knowledge is a serious game that teaches about almost extinct animal in the ocean it shows them the fact of those animals.
+Player are task to discover this animals to learn about them so that they can know information about these animals.
 <br>

 ## Developer & Contributions